 A team of researchers led by Dr. Daniel N. Cox, associate professor of neuroscience at Georgia State University, has discovered that… more »

-The Office STEM Initiatives invites undergraduates to present posters showcasing research or research ideas at the 2017 Spring STEM Conference on March 31, 2017 from 1-4 PM on the 5th floor of the Natural Science Center.
+The Office STEM Initiatives invites undergraduates to present posters showcasing research or research ideas at the 2017 Fall STEM Conference on October 27, 2017 from 1-4 PM on the 5th floor of the Natural Science Center.

 This event will be attended by faculty and students who come to learn about your work, provide feedback, and… more »